 If you need legal advice regarding telemedicine malpractice allegations or have questions about an investigation relating to your telemedicine services, do not hesitate to contact our team of telemedicine malpractice healthcare defense attorneys today.

 Telemedicine is rippled with unresolved issues relating to duty of care or establishment of doctor-patient relationship, especially now as the nation battles with the coronavirus.

-Because of such uncertainty, negligence and malpractice claims have been a top concern for medical professionals.
+Because of such uncertainty, negligence and medical malpractice claims have been a top concern for healthcare providers.
 Further, with the increase in internet scams, hacking, and cyber-crimes involving telemarketing, federal agencies also remain especially wary.

 There has been an increasing willingness to hold medical professionals and providers liable for negligence, misdiagnosis, technology-related risks, and other breaches when patients are harmed as a result of telemedicine services.

 The novelty of telemedicine can put your license and business at risk when you engage in telemedicine services.
 Do not wait before hiring an experienced telemedicine defense attorney.